entrypoint-lv/DataTableQueryBuilder/README.md

 In this case we need to create the following:

-1. Create a LINQ query that will be used by query builder to request users from a database:
+1. A LINQ query that will be used by query builder to request users from a database:

     ```c#
     public class UserService